 Video: Here I am explaining "How to store bulbs and why some tulips perennialize better" on a live broadcasting show called Virginia Home Grown.

 Most people do not know this but Virginia has a pretty good climate to perennialize tulips.
-Tulips are from Central Asia where it is cold in the winter and hot in the summer.
-It is very important for the tulips to be warm and dry in the summer (in Holland that's not ideal, even in the summer it is rainy and cool).
-Tulips labeled as "Perennial Tulips" can come back for many years.
-Other tulips can be too weak to flower after the first year or produce too many baby bulbs and become overcrowded.
+It is very important for the tulips to be warm and dry in the summer (in Holland that's not ideal, even in the summer it is rainy and cold.
+Tulips are always treated as annuals in Holland!).